Scholarship applications for September 2021 course entry open in March 2021 and for January 2022 entry they open in October 2021.

 When an application is received, the Scholarships office will record this on the University admissions database.
 This will automatically generate an email acknowledging receipt of your application.
 At peak volume times, this can take up to seven working days.

-The scholarship can only be used for the course and academic year it was awarded though in exceptional circumstances, a change of course may be considered.
+The scholarship offer cannot be deferred to another academic year.
 If you defer your year of entry the scholarship offer is withdrawn and you must then reapply.

 No, students that have been awarded a scholarship must meet the conditions of their course offer prior to benefiting from the scholarship.

-All of the scholarships listed on our scholarship webpages are only open to applicants that have not yet started their studies at the University of Westminster.
-Funding options for our current students can be found on our Other Funding Options page.
+All of the scholarships listed on our scholarships page are only open to applicants that have not yet started their studies at the University of Westminster.

 Yes, we are happy to accept scholarship applications from transfer students as long as you apply within the set deadlines and before you start your studies here.